-Any equivalent combination of education and experience determined to be acceptable by the Personnel Department, which includes completion of the twelfth school grade as an educational minimum and the specific experience described above.
+Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which includes completion of the twelfth school grade as an educational minimum and the specific experience described above.

 NOTE: Two years of experience performing technical environmental monitoring or inspection activities in the field of asbestos abatement or air pollution control can be substituted for the college education requirement.

 NOTE: Selective Factor Certification may be utilized, as needed, to fill specific positions.